Historic wandering domains near cycles: Introduction

 \begin{mainthm} Let $\mathcal{N}$ be a $C^r$-Newhouse domain of Tatjer homoclinic tangencies associated with dissipative but non-sectional dissipative periodic points with $r\geq 1$.
 Then, there is a dense set $\mathcal{D}$ of $\mathcal{N}$ such~that, every $f\in \mathcal{D}$ has a non-trivial historic contractive wandering domain.

-Moreover, these type of $C^r$-Newhouse domains can be obtained $C^1$-arbitrarily close to a $C^r$-diffeomorphism having heterodimensional cycle associated with periodic points with complex multipliers such that at least one of them is dissipative but non-sectional dissipative. \end{mainthm}
+Moreover, this type of $C^r$-Newhouse domains can be obtained arbitrarily $C^1$-close to a $C^r$-diffeomorphism having heterodimensional cycle associated with periodic points with non-real complex multipliers such that at least one of them is dissipative but non-sectional dissipative. \end{mainthm}

+{As we explain in Section~\ref{sec:proofC}, the proof of the main result in~\cite{KNS17} has a gap.
+The additional assumption on the multipliers that appears in the second part of the above theorem solves this gap.
+Actually, the conclusion of Theorem~\ref{thm3} is stronger than~\cite[Thm.~1.1]{KNS17} since the non-trivial contracting wandering domains obtained are also~\emph{historic}.}